 Because of the high level of expertise required to become an RD/RDN, these are the only nutrition experts who can give valid medical diagnoses and treatments.
 For example, if you want help managing diabetes or suspect that you have the symptoms of gastrointestinal disease, it's best to seek an RD/RDN who can diagnose you.

-What are the credentials of a nutritionist?
+What are the credentials of nutrition specialists?

 Bachelor's or graduate degree in nutrition or a related field

 All registered dietitians must hold a four-year bachelor's degree in a nutrition program from an accredited school.
-Additionally, RDs must complete coursework through an accredited Didactic Program in Dietetics or Coordinated Program Dietetics.
+Additionally, RDs must complete coursework through an accredited Didactic Program in Dietetics or a Coordinated Program in Dietetics.
 These classes must be approved by the Accreditation Council for Education in Nutrition and Dietetics to count towards the RD certification requirements.

 Students participating in a graduate program approved by the Accreditation Council for Education in Nutrition and Dietetics are also eligible for their registered dietitian certification.
 If an RD/RDN candidate has a degree from an accredited graduate nutrition program, they only need 1,000 hours of supervised clinical supervision and a passing score on the CDR exam to earn their qualification.